 Sao Paulo: a city many investors choose for doing business in Brazil

-As the largest economy in Latin America and the ninth-largest economy worldwide, many foreign investors looking into the region are considering doing business in Brazil.
+As the largest economy in Latin America and the ninth largest globally, many foreign investors looking to the region are considering doing business in Brazil.
+Despite the economic difficulties of recent years, the country is actively positioning itself to attract more foreign investment.
+It may be facing lower demand for its commodity exports but remains optimistic about the future.

-For these reasons, among others, international business is now looking firmly at Brazil as an appealing investment destination.
+For these reasons, among others, international business is now looking firmly at doing business in Brazil as an appealing investment destination.

 With an estimated population of over 214 million people, Brazil presents a number of opportunities for foreign investors to do business in the country.

-We outline several key advantages that foreign investors can maximise on to conduct successful commercial activities.
+We outline several key advantages that foreign investors will enjoy when doing business in Brazil

 1. Large consumer market